krauthaufen/FShade/README.md

 [![Discord](https://badgen.net/discord/online-members/UyecnhM)](https://discord.gg/UyecnhM)

 # FShade
-FShade is a Library allowing users to write Shaders in F# using code-quotations
+FShade is a library for writing Shaders in F# using code-quotations.

-For further details see:
-http://www.fshade.org/

-For real world examples see [Aardvark.Rendering](https://github.com/aardvark-platform/aardvark.rendering) where FShade shaders and compositions are heavily used.

-Some compute shader examples and a GPGPU jpeg compressor written in FShade can also be found in the [Aardvark.GPGPU](https://github.com/aardvark-platform/aardvark.rendering/tree/master/src/Aardvark.GPGPU) project.
+The main documentation is located at: http://www.fshade.org/

+FShade is neatly integrated into [Aardvark.Rendering](https://github.com/aardvark-platform/aardvark.rendering), where example shaders and compositions are showcased.
+You can find compute shaders in [Aardvark.GPGPU](https://github.com/aardvark-platform/aardvark.rendering/tree/master/src/Aardvark.GPGPU).
+Supplementary documentation is in [this repository's wiki](https://github.com/krauthaufen/FShade/wiki).